Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Laser systems, cryogenic apparatus, and trap operation

 Neutral Ca atoms are supplied to the 4 K chamber via a resistively heated oven mounted in the room-temperature vacuum chamber.
-The $\lambda=422$ nm photoionization beam, 729 nm qubit beam, and 854/866 nm repump beams are delivered through integrated optics, along with both the 397 nm SW and RW EIT $\hat{\bm{\pi}}$-polarized cooling beams.
-We employ a free-space optical path for a 397 nm beam used for both RW Doppler cooling and qubit state readout; the $\hat{\bm{\sigma}}_{+}$ beam used for state-preparation and as the EIT cooling pump beam; and the 375 nm photoionization beam.
-Although 375 nm waveguides are present on the chip, the beam is delivered in free space due to the power required and insertion losses in the present device, and to avoid potential surface charging.
-A custom fiber feedthrough, described in \cite{zhang2021scalable,mehta2020integrated} is used to route fibers into the vacuum chamber and to the VGA attached to the chip.
+The $\lambda=422$ nm photoionization beam, 729 nm qubit beam, and 854 and 866~nm repump beams are delivered through integrated optics, along with both the 397 nm SW and RW EIT $\hat{\bm{\pi}}$-polarized cooling beams.
+We employ a free-space optical path for a $\lambda=397$~nm beam used for both RW Doppler cooling and qubit state readout; the $\hat{\bm{\sigma}}_{+}$ beam used for state-preparation and as the EIT pump beam; and the 375 nm photoionization beam.
+Although $\lambda=375$~nm waveguides are present on the chip, this photoionization beam is delivered in free space due to the power required and insertion losses in the present device.
+A custom fiber feedthrough, similar to that described in \cite{zhang2021scalable,mehta2020integrated} is used to route fibers into the vacuum chamber and to the VGA attached to the chip.

-Axial confinement and micromotion-compensation voltages are applied via an open-source DAC (Fastino) and calculated following the methods in \cite{allcock2010implementation}.
-Radial confinement is provided by a DSG800-series RF signal generator, impedance-matched to the trap with a lumped-element resonator circuit \cite{gandolfi2012compact}.
+We utilize voltage sets applied to the DC electrodes of the trap to control axial confinement, displacements along radial directions for micromotion-compensation, radial mode orientation, and axial displacement within the SW.
+These voltages are calculated following the methods in \cite{allcock2010implementation} based on simulations of the trap geometry in Nullspace ES \cite{nullspace}, and applied via an open-source DAC (Fastino).
+Radial confinement is provided by an RF signal generator (Rigol DSG800), impedance-matched to the trap with a lumped-element resonator circuit \cite{gandolfi2012compact}.

+Stray DC fields are compensated using sinusoidal modulation of the pseudopotential in a ``tickle" technique \cite{Ibaraki_Tanaka_Urabe_2011}, probing parametric driving of the secular motion as an indication of displacement of the ion from the RF null.
+Stray fields are compensated with the voltage sets described above.
+Since the SW has an intensity profile that varies significantly along the horizontal RF micromotion direction ($\bm{\hat y})$, accurate micromotion minimization via stray-field compensation is critical for ion positioning at the node.